 This usually occurs when there is an investigation for ITAR certification and compliance, False Claims Act Violation or some other form of ITAR penalty.

-Why do you need a viable ITAR compliance manual?
 The old days of claiming that your company did not have general knowledge of the illegality of the conduct is not sufficient to avoid a criminal conviction is over.
 Also relying on the federal government to prove that an import and export company knew of the specific law or ITARS regulation that was violated has also been dispelled in recent court decisions.

 In the case of United States v.
 Brian Keith Bishop, No. 13–4356, 2014 WL 292695 (4th Cir.
 Dec.
 11, 2013), the Fourth Circuit joined the other federal circuit courts by agreeing that proof of general knowledge of the illegality of the conduct is sufficient to convict a person of a willful violation of US export laws.